EMBRYOPSIDA Pirani & Prado

 Evolution.
 Divergence & Distribution.
 Soltis et al. (2008) offer ages for a number of branching points within this clade based on the topology [monocots [Chloranthaceae, magnoliids [Ceratophyllaceae + eudicots]]].

 The character, "endotesta palisade, crystaliferous", could perhaps be placed at this node.

-CHLORANTHALES Martius Main Tree, Synapomorphies.
+CHLORANTHALES Martius Main Tree.

-Note: Possible apomorphies are now being added throughout the site; they are in bold.
-However, the actual level at which many of these features, particularly the more cryptic ones, should be assigned is unclear.
-This is because there is very considerable homoplasy, with variation within and between clades, for most characters.
-Furthermore, the basic information for all too many characters is very incomplete, often coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
-Then there is the not-so-trivial issue of how ancestral states are reconstructed...
+Note: Boldface denotes possible apomorphies, (....) denotes a feature common in the clade, exact status uncertain, [....] includes explanatory material.
+Note that the particular node to which many characters, particularly the more cryptic ones, should be assigned is unclear.
+This is partly because homoplasy is very common, in addition, basic information for all too many characters is very incomplete, frequently coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
+Then there are the not-so-trivial issues of how character states are delimited and ancestral states are reconstructed (see above).

 Synonymy: Chloranthineae Thorne & Reveal - Chloranthanae Doweld - Chloranthidae C. Y. Wu

 CHLORANTHACEAE Sims, nom. cons.
 Back to Chloranthales